Retour

 Vaccines: why are multiple doses necessary?

-- at 8 weeks
+• at 8 weeks

-- at 12 weeks
+• at 12 weeks

-- at 16 weeks.
+• at 16 weeks.

-Deworming and stool analysis: an essential step
+Deworming and fecal examination: an essential step

 Pet insurance: worth considering early

 Since animals don’t come with health insurance cards, pet insurance can be extremely helpful if unexpected medical issues arise.
-Insurance is generally more affordable and offers better coverage when purchased early, before any health problems arise.
+Insurance is generally more affordable and offers better coverage when purchased early, before any health problems occur.

 Your veterinary team can explain the different options available to help you make an informed decision.
 That said, veterinarians do not sell insurance themselves.